Toward Robust and Efficient ML-Based GPU Caching for Modern Inference: Experimental Implementation Details

-\begin{enumerate} \item \textbf{SLS-Cache-Bench.} For DLRMs, we develop a dedicated benchmark that isolates the SparseLengthsSum (SLS) operation from the HugeCTR framework and integrates \textsc{LCR}.
-The benchmark supports direct comparison of GPU embedding cache policies, including \textsc{FPB} (following predictions blindly), \textsc{LARU}, and classical \textsc{LRU}.
+\item \textbf{\textsc{SLS-Cache-Bench}.} A dedicated benchmark that isolates the SparseLengthsSum (SLS) operation in DLRM inference from the HugeCTR framework and integrates \textsc{LCR}.
+The benchmark supports direct comparison of GPU embedding cache policies.
 We implement an alternative GPU cache in the \texttt{flash\_cache} directory while retaining the original cache indices and \texttt{SlabHash}, and enable host-to-device transfer of predictions to realize the logic of \textsc{LARU}.
-The implementation comprises roughly 25K lines of code, including 16K C/C++ and 3.5K CUDA, together with build and configuration scripts.
-These modifications make the benchmark self-contained, reproducible, and extensible for future evaluation.
+The benchmark is self-contained, reproducible, and readily extensible for future evaluations.

-This artifact enables reproduction of results on the public QB-video dataset presented in Section~4.3 (Figures~7 and~8).
-In addition, the cache hit rate gap between \textsc{LRU} and the offline optimal (\textsc{OPT}) on the QB-video dataset (Figure~4) can be measured using the provided script.